 Are you looking to get fit?

 A healthy body and mind go hand in hand, and we’re now more conscious of our fitness and health than ever.
-But if you’re starting out with a fitness routine, it can be daunting and you may not know where to start.
+But if you’re starting with a fitness routine, it can be daunting and you may not know where to start.

 If you want to reduce the risk of strain and injury, you need a proper warm-up and cool-down routine.
 Make sure you start and finish by stretching every major muscle group.

 You should start with a 10-15 minute low-intensity warm-up session.
 Walking on the treadmill is a good option for this.
 You want a gradual increase in your heart rate and for it to start making you sweat.
-If you are planning on doing a more intense workout, then you will need to spend more time to warm up.
+If you are planning on doing a more intense workout, then you will need to spend more time warming up.

 Nothing makes exercise easier than tracking your progress, and seeing how far you have come.
-Whether you are comparing your personal best, or watching your weight go down, it motivates you to keep going, without pushing yourself too far.
+Whether you are comparing your personal best or watching your weight go down, it motivates you to keep going, without pushing yourself too far.
 Using a body fat scale is a great way to track your progress.